coders-school/good-practices/module1/04_practices.en.md

 ```
 <!-- .element: class="fragment fade-in" -->

 In that case, we just need to tell the compiler that the pointer type is our class by means of a forward declaration.
-You do not need to apply then `#include` and we speed up compilation.
+You do not need to apply `#include` and we speed up compilation.
 <!-- .element: class="fragment fade-in" -->

 ___